Looking for work: job vacancy sites

 For further information about basic employment rights, see the government website.

 All workers have the right not to be unlawfully discriminated against.
-For further information, ask your trade union, see the online guide from the Citizens Advice guide or visit the government website.
+For further information, ask your trade union, see the online guide from the Citizens Advice guide, visit the government website, or see our Discrimination page.

 As locums do not have employment rights such as statutory sick pay and paid holidays, it is advisable to plan ahead for the unexpected, for example, illness, or for other events such as starting a family or holidays.